 Receivables are charged to bad debt when they are deemed uncollectible.
-Receivables are presented net of an allowance for doubtful accounts of \$1,000 and \$2,000 as of December 31, 2020 and 2019, respectively.
+Receivables are presented net of an allowance for doubtful accounts of \$1,000 as of December 31, 2021 and 2020.

 Furniture And Equipment

 Furniture and equipment are stated at cost or at fair market value in the case of donated items.
 Depreciation is provided using the straight-line method over an estimated useful life of 2 to 7 years.
 The Organization capitalizes purchases greater than \$500.